 Macduff.
 Turn, hell-hound, turn!

 Macbeth.
 Of all men else I have avoided thee.

 But get thee back.
-My soul is too much charged With blood of thine already.
+My soul is too much charged

+With blood of thine already.
+50

 Macduff.
 I have no words.

-My voice is is my sword, thou bloodier villain Than terms can give thee out.
+My voice is is my sword, thou bloodier villain

+Than terms can give thee out.
+55

+Fight.
+Alarums.

 Macbeth.
 Thou losest labour.

-As well mayest thou the intrenchant air
+As easy may'st thou the intrenchant air

 With thy keen sword impress, as make me bleed.

 Let fall thy blade on vulnerable crests.

-I bear a charmèd life, which must not yield
+I bear a charmed life, which must not yield

 To one of woman born.
+60

 Macduff.
-Despair thy charm --
+Despair thy charm -- And let the angel whom thou still hast served

-And let the angel whom thou still hast served Tell thee, Macduff was from his mother's womb
+Tell thee, Macduff was from his mother's womb Untimely ripped.

-Untimely ripped.

 Macbeth.
-Accursed be the tongue that tells me so, For it hath cowed my better part of man.
-And be these juggling fiends no more believed That palter with us in a double sense -- That keep the word of promise to our ear And break it to our hope. -- I'll not fight with thee.
+Accursed be that tongue that tells me so, For it hath cowed my better part of man.
+65 And be these juggling fiends no more believed That palter with us in a double sense -- That keep the word of promise to our ear And break it to our hope. -- I'll not fight with thee.

 Macduff.
-Then yield thee, coward,
+Then yield thee, coward, 70

 And live to be the show and gaze of the time.

 We'll have thee, as our rarer monsters are,

 Painted upon a pole, and underwrit,

 Here may you see the tyrant.

 Macbeth.
-I will not yield,
+I will not yield, 75

 To kiss the ground before young Malcolm's feet,

 And to be baited with the rabble's curse.

 Though Birnam wood be come to Dunsinane,

 And thou opposed, being of no woman born,

 Yet I will try the last.
-Before my body
+Before my body 80

 I throw my warlike shield.
 Lay on, Macduff,

 And damned be him that first cries Hold, enough.